realworldocaml/book/en/compiler-frontend.md

 significant in determining the semantics of the program.
 However, other tools in the OCaml distribution can interpret comments for their own ends.

-The OCamldoc tool uses specially formatted comments in the source code to generate documentation bundles.
+The <command>ocamldoc</command> tool uses specially formatted comments in the source code to generate documentation bundles.
 These comments are combined with the function definitions and signatures and output as structured documentation in a variety of formats.
 It can generate HTML pages, LaTeX and PDF documents, UNIX manual pages and even module dependency graphs that can be viewed using [Graphviz](http://www.graphviz.org).

-Here's a sample of some source code that's been annotated with OCamldoc comments.
+Here's a sample of some source code that's been annotated with <command>ocamldoc</command>
+comments.

 ```frag
 ((typ ocaml)(name front-end/doc.ml)(header false))
 ```

-The OCamldoc comments are distinguished by beginning with the double asterisk.
+The <command>ocamldoc</command> comments are distinguished by beginning with the double asterisk.
 There are formatting conventions for the contents of the comment to mark metadata.
 For instance, the `@tag` fields mark specific properties such as the author of that section of code.

-Try compiling the HTML documentation and UNIX man pages by running `ocamldoc` over the source file.
+Try compiling the HTML documentation and UNIX man pages by running <command>ocamldoc</command>
+over the source file.

 ```frag